ganeti/ganeti/man/gnt-instance.rst

     It is set to ``30`` by default.

-lxc\_cgroup\_use
+extra\_cgroups
     Valid for the LXC hypervisor.

-    This option specifies the list of cgroup subsystems that need to be mounted before starting LXC containers.
+    This option specifies the list of cgroup subsystems that will be mounted alongside the needed ones before starting LXC containers.

-    Since LXC version >= 1.0.0, the LXC strictly requires all cgroup subsystems mounted before starting a container.
-    Users can control the list of desired cgroup subsystems for LXC containers by specifying lxc.cgroup.use parameter in LXC system configuration file(see: **lxc.system.conf**\(5)), its default value
+    Since LXC version >= 1.0.0, LXC strictly requires all cgroup subsystems to be mounted before starting a container.
+Users can control the list of desired cgroup subsystems for LXC containers by specifying the lxc.cgroup.use parameter in the LXC system configuration file(see: **lxc.system.conf**\(5)).
+Its default value
     is "@kernel" which means all cgroup kernel subsystems.

-    The LXC hypervisor of Ganeti tries to mount all cgroup subsystems needed to start a LXC container.
+    The LXC hypervisor of Ganeti ensures that all cgroup subsystems needed to start an LXC container are mounted, as well as the subsystems specified in this parameter.
+The needed subsystems are currently ``cpuset``, ``memory``, ``devices``, and ``cpuacct``.

-    This parameter can be used to control the list of cgroup subsystems that should be ensured by Ganeti before starting a LXC container.
-    The value of this parameter should be a list of cgroup subsystems separated by a comma(e.g., "cpuset,devices,memory").
+    The value of this parameter should be a list of cgroup subsystems separated by a comma(e.g., "net_cls,perf_event,blkio").

-    If this parameter is not specified, a list will be built from info in /proc/cgroups.
+    If this parameter is not specified, a list of subsystems will be taken from /proc/cgroups instead.

 lxc\_drop\_capabilities
     Valid for the LXC hypervisor.